Seven secrets about Shred Day

 - Neither snow nor rain nor heat nor gloom of night will stay the shred trucks from the swift completion of their appointed rounds.
 Mostly its rain and heat, though.
 No matter how wet or hot it gets, the Shred Show must go on.
 And even if it should snow, we’ll still be there.
 Waiting.
 For you.

-- Uh oh, it’s the police.
-Relax.
-Law enforcement is there to talk to you about ID theft.
+- You're protecting your identity.
+At every Shred Day, someone is there to talk to you about ID theft.
 The Federal Trade Commission estimates that as many as 9 million Americans have their identities stolen each year.
 You can bet most of them never came to Shred Day.
 So take the flyer.
-Talk to the nice police man or woman.
+Talk to the nice man or woman.
 Don’t be one of the 9 million.